MHickey2/EssenChelle-Oils/TESTING.md

 Delete a product without needing to access the Admin page.
 This can be accessed by using the delete button link below the product in the products page and the product details page.
 This button takes the superuser to the edit product form page where they can edit the details for an existing product.

 **Testing**
 As a superuser you can see the delete button below products on the product pages and within the product detail page below the product description.
 An ordinary user cannot see these options.
 If a unlogged user tries to access this option they will be redirected to the login page.
 If logged in but not a superuser, they will be shown an error message telling them that they can not delete the product.
-Followed all these routes and the application worked as expected.
 Followed all these user routes and the application worked as expected.

 Tests Passed &#2611;